 Number one.

-Number two, um, you see that you see what this president has lived under for the last you know, yeah since he's become president, and the attacks, and yet he's still making tremendous progress for the country on the economic front, foreign policy.
+Number two, you see what this president has lived under for the last since he's become president and the attacks.

 But I am convinced that if these facts are given to him, and yeah, there are a lot of lawyers around a president, which is a pain in everybody's neck, but I am convinced that if he got the facts of this case, that he would do the right thing.

-But you know he didn't get the letter.
+But you know, he didn't get the letter.

-You need to go in the White House in the Oval Office and tell him it put it and put it in his hands.
+You need to go in the White House and the Oval Office and tell him.

-Yeah, here's what we're gonna do though.
+Yeah, here's what we're going to do, though.

 Army tried to kick him out.